danpaxton/scopescript-parser/README.md

 `a = true`, true assignment.<br>
 `if (false) { ... }`, conditional test.

+Boolean is a subset of integer.<br>
+`1 + true` is equivalent to `2`.
+`0 + false` is equivalent to `0`.

 ## Numbers
-Numbers are represented as integers, decimal point numbers, scientific notaion numbers, or infinity.<br>
+Numbers are represented as integers, or floats.<br>

+Decimal point numbers, scientific notation numbers, and infinity are all interpreted as float values.

 Example,<br>
 `1`, integer.<br>